Readiness Package Grant

 How it Works

 The Adaptation Fund Designated Authority (DA) of an eligible developing country identifies an eligible accredited NIE of the Fund that can act as Intermediary to deliver support for accreditation through the Readiness Package Grant and initiates dialogue.
+The list of the Adaptation Fund accredited NIEs can be found here.
 Through continued dialogue and exchange, the country seeking NIE accreditation and the identified Intermediary jointly prepare a proposal for the Readiness Package Grant based on careful consideration of the requirements in the application form, an assessment of accreditation needs, gaps and required solutions to obtain accreditation with the Fund.
 The Intermediary submits the developed proposal to the Adaptation Fund Board Secretariat as per the Fund’s process and procedures.